 What is the MERN Stack?

-• MongoDB: A scalable, user-friendly NoSQL document database for storing and retrieving data in web applications.
+- MongoDB: A scalable, user-friendly NoSQL document database for storing and accessing data in web applications.

-• React.js: A popular JavaScript toolkit for developing interactive and user-friendly user interfaces (UIs).
+- React.js: This popular JavaScript toolkit lets one create interactive and user-friendly user interfaces (UIs).

-• Node.js: A JavaScript runtime environment that allows developers to execute JavaScript code outside of a web browser, resulting in a more coherent working experience.
+- Node.js: A JavaScript runtime environment designed to let developers run JavaScript code outside of a web browser, hence producing a more consistent working experience.

 MERN Stack Components